-North America Co-Packaged Optics Market Driving High-Speed Data Transmission and Energy Efficiency
+North America Co-Packaged Optics Market Size, Share and Trends 2026 to 2035

-North America Co-Packaged Optics Market Size and Forecast 2025 to 2034
+What is the North America Co-Packaged Optics Market Size?

 North America Co-Packaged Optics Market Key Takeaways

-• In terms of revenue, the North America co-packaged optics market was valued at USD 26.27 million in 2024.
+• In terms of revenue, the North America co-packaged optics market was valued at USD 34.21million in 2025.

 • By component, photonic integrated circuits (PICs) are the fastest-growing during the forecast period.